JupiterOne/insights-dashboards/boards/aws-resources/readme.md

 > Prerequisite:
 >
-> This requires integrations AWS.
+> This requires integrations with one or more AWS accounts.